-Set forth below is a schedule of the annual debt service requirements associated with the 2014C Bonds and the other Senior Bonds Outstanding and the combined debt service requirements thereon for the years ending January 1, 2015 through January 1, 2039.
+Set forth below is a schedule of the annual debt service requirements associated with the 2014D Bonds and the other Senior Bonds Outstanding after giving effect to the application of the proceeds of the 2014D Bonds and 2014C Bonds, and the combined debt service requirements thereon for the years ending January 1, 2015 through January 1, 2039.
 The Authority does not have any bonds outstanding other than Senior Bonds.